51Degrees/documentation/src/devicedetection/migrationguides/51dversion3.md

 $provider = FiftyOneDegreesPatternV3::provider_get();
 ```

 If using the 51Degrees cloud service, you'll first need to use [the Configurator](configure.51degrees.com) to create a resource key (this will only take a few minutes and does not require any payment).
-Now create a device detection pipeline using the resource key you created (along with your license key if you're using paid-for properties).:
+Next, create a device detection pipeline using the resource key you created:

 ```{php}
 $deviceDetectionPipeline = new deviceDetectionPipelineBuilder(array(